PMK-Probing-Solutions-Germany/pmk-probes/README.md

 print(bumblebee1.metadata.serial_number)  # print the serial number of the probe bumblebee1.attenuation = 500  # set the attenuation to 500x
 ```

+## Documentation

+The documentation is available at [https://pmk-probes.readthedocs.io](https://pmk-probes.readthedocs.io).

 ## License